Tips and tricks for ripping a cannon-like slapshot

 Elite players generate incredibly hard and fast slapshots by utilizing the flex of their one-piece carbon fiber sticks; this is accomplished by striking the ice behind the puck.
 As the player follows through, the carbon-fiber stick snaps back to its original straight design, releasing all the stored energy of the flexed shaft into the blade and through the puck.

-Tips on How to Take a Slapshot
+Tips on Taking a Slapshot

 The slapshot can be broken down into 4 stages: The wind up; slap of the ice behind the puck; the follow through; and the finish, pointing at the target.
 Let’s examine the 4 stages of how to take a slapshot more closely.

 Wind up: Pull your stick back to roughly shoulder height—in a game, possibly a little higher or lower depending on whether you have more or less time available to wind up.
 Also, as you follow through, your bottom hand should slide down your stick to a lower position.

 Slap the ice behind the puck: Slap or strike the ice a few inches behind the puck with your bottom hand, applying downward pressure into the ice or playing surface to flex your stick.